utkarshsingh0416/utkarshsingh0416/README.md

 - 👋 Hi, I’m @utkarshsingh0416
-- 👀 I’m interested in coding
+- 👀 I’m interested in placement only.
 - 🌱 I’m currently learning BCA.
 - 💞️ I’m looking to collaborate on study.
-- 📫 How to reach me by college
+- 📫 How to reach me by college.

 <!---
 utkarshsingh0416/utkarshsingh0416 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.